j3k2/react-ftux/README.md

 **react-ftux** is a component library that makes it easy to add a First-Time User Experience walkthrough to a React app

+A live demo is available at https://jksfo.gitlab.com/react-ftux.
+See `demo/src/index.jsx` for the demo implementation source.

 # Installation:
 `npm install react-ftux`